Ayms/bitcoin-transactions/README.md

 	cd /Users/Me/bitcoin-transactions

 	Now you can enter the commands (please see below): node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees= amount=

+## The easy way

+Once you know this module (if not please read what follows), most likely you will do:

+### Standard wallets

+	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=0.00000300

+	node tx.js BTG send <complete transaction> btg.suprnova.cc

+	or

+	paste the <body> in https://btgexplorer.com/tx/send

+### Multisig wallets

+	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee=0.00000500

+	node tx.js BTG send <complete transaction> btg.suprnova.cc

+	or

+	paste the <body> in https://btgexplorer.com/tx/send

+The module will calculate the amount to be spent according to the fees and advise if the numbers are not coherent:

+	amount+dev fees+network fees=prevamount

+You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

 ## Use